-Jacob Daniel McGee … resides in Tampa, Fla., during the offseason with his wife Morgan and daughter Rowen ...
-Jake and Morgan spend their wedding anniversary on Christmas Eve giving local foster families gifts for Christmas ...
-Was actively involved with the Tampa-based Pediatric Cancer Foundation, participating in their annual fashion show and shaving his head for their "Fortune Favors the Bald" campaign every Spring Training, later visiting the young patients who walk the runway with him, accompanied by his wife Morgan … while with the Rays, was involved with the Children's Dream Fund (Rays on the Runway) ...
-His cousin Josh Walker pitched at Southern Mississippi (1998-99) and one season in the Brewers system ...
+Jacob Daniel McGee … resides in Tampa, Fla., during the offseason, with his wife Morgan and daughter Rowen ...
+Jake and Morgan spend their wedding anniversary on Christmas Eve providing gifts to local foster families ...
+Was actively involved with the Tampa-based Pediatric Cancer Foundation, participating in their annual fashion show and shaving his head for their "Fortune Favors the Bald" campaign, later visiting the young patients who walk the runway with him, accompanied by his wife Morgan … while with the Rays, was involved with the Children's Dream Fund (Rays on the Runway) ...
 Graduated from Edward C. Reed High School in Sparks, Nev ...
 Was offered a baseball scholarship to UNLV but chose to play professionally after being drafted by the Rays in 2004.

 Fifth season, all since 2012, making 60 or more appearances ...
 Scored upon 22 times in 61 games … allowed runs three times over his last 14 games ...
 Pitched two scoreless innings May 26 vs. Cincinnati, his second outing of two scoreless innings (also: May 17 at San Francisco) … his longest outings since Aug.
 24, 2014 at Toronto with Tampa Bay ...
 Earned his second win Aug.
 10 vs. the Dodgers with his longest scoreless stint (1.2 innings) since working two frames with no runs May 26 vs. Cincinnati ...
 Earned the save June 21 vs. the Mets, the 45th of his career and first since Aug.
 27, 2017 at Atlanta ...
 Allowed three hits and two earned runs over his first 10.1 innings across 11 games from March 30-April 22.